A PEDAGOGY OF DEATH, DECAY & DESTRUCTION

 -

-Personal, Existential, Somatic, Relational
+exploring from the inside: Personal, Existential, Somatic, Relational

 If we turn inwards to the ontological, sensory, somatic and biological we find fertile ground for inquiry.
 Here we explore our own orientations, often culturally informed but also built upon family context and personal history, the ways our psyche has adapted to life growing up.
 Here we find the universal in the individual and vice versa.